Learn more about nonprofit marketing consultants here.

 • When launching or revamping your fundraising strategies.
 If you’re looking to make a major change in your approach to fundraising, a consultant can provide the professional insight you need.
 Bringing in a consultant can help you get a fresh perspective on your old approach to fundraising, allowing you to create new strategies that capitalize on your previous methods’ strengths and avoid their pitfalls.

 • To apply for nonprofit marketing grants.
 Applying for a grant is often a long process that requires your team to carefully put together the strongest application possible.
 Bringing in a nonprofit marketing consultant who specializes in the grants you’re applying for can give your team new guidance and ensure you stick to all of your grant’s deadlines.
-For example, you’d want a Google Ad Grant consulting agency to manage your application for the Google Ad Grants program since they understand all the eligibility requirements.
+For example, you’d want a Google-certified Google Ad Grant consulting agency to manage your application for the Google Ad Grants program since they understand all the eligibility requirements and have Google’s seal of approval.

 It’s important to note that you don’t have to wait for an event or large campaign to seek out a nonprofit marketing consultant.
 If you simply want to revitalize your communication efforts or you notice a key performance indicator falling behind, a marketing consultant can step in at any point and provide assistance.